-In 2018, Home County Music & Art Festival celebrates 45 years of being London’s premier summer festival.
-That’s 45 years of music, art and food, in downtown London’s beautiful Victoria Park.
+In 2019, Home County Music & Art Festival celebrates being London’s premier summer festival with our 46th annual festival.
+That’s 46 years of music, art and food in downtown London’s beautiful Victoria Park.
 This ‘admission by donation’ event features Canada’s best roots, traditional and indie folk/pop acts.

 The festival site is wheelchair accessible and close to Richmond Row shopping and downtown hotels.